edgedb/edgedb/docs/guides/tutorials/nextjs.rst

       {
         id: 'post2',
         title: 'How to build a blog with EdgeDB and Next.js',
-        content: "Let's start by scaffolding out app with `create-next-app`.", },
+        content: "Let's start by scaffolding our app with `create-next-app`.", },
     ];